 Baltimore Canoe and Kayak Club

-Formerly the Greater Baltimore Canoe Club, this group of paddlers primarily from the greater Baltimore region and surrounding area focus on promoting fun, safety, and awareness on the river.
+This group of paddlers primarily from the greater Baltimore region and surrounding area focuses on promoting fun, safety, and awareness on the river.
 Their members organize and lead many canoe and kayaking trips in the Mid-Atlantic area.

 Bluegrass Wildwater Association